sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_change.rst

     v = r^2*cos(th)^3 e_r - r^2*cos(th)^2*sin(th) e_th + r*sin(th) e_ph

-Again, the components of :math:`v` are obtained by means of the square bracket operator, by specify the vector frame as first argument, and the coordinate chart as the last one:
+Again, the components of :math:`v` are obtained by means of the square bracket operator, by specifying the vector frame as first argument and the coordinate chart as the last one:

 ::